ballerina-platform/module-ballerina-io/io-ballerina/Module.md

 ### Strings I/O
 The strings I/O APIs provide the reading and writing APIs in 3 different ways:
-1. Read the whole file content as a string and write a given string to a file
+1. Read the complete file content as a string and write a given string to a file
-2. Read the whole file content as a set of lines and write a given set of lines to a file
+2. Read the complete file content as a set of lines and write a given set of lines to a file
-3. Read the whole file content as a stream of lines and write a given stream of lines to a file
+3. Read the complete file content as a stream of lines and write a given stream of lines to a file

 The strings I/O APIs are as follows:
 - `io:fileReadString`